yemisprojects/eks-app/README.md

     - Here is a screenshot for the configuration above
     <img alt="Create new app" src="https://github.com/yemisprojects/kubernetes-manifests/blob/main/images/Screenshot%202023-11-16%20at%202.03.37%E2%80%AFPM.png">

-- Observe the deployment of application
+- Observe the deployment of application.
+Once rollout is completed, the app's health status should report `HEALTHY` as shown below and the `Current Sync Status` should be `Sync OK`
     <img alt="argocd UI" src="https://github.com/yemisprojects/kubernetes-manifests/blob/main/images/Screenshot%202023-11-16%20at%202.38.30%E2%80%AFPM.png">

 - A load balancer will be created to expose the web application using the ingress rule you created.
 Reference the screenshot below.
 Note that this can take some time (about 5mins)